This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 Can children swim safely in Cancun’s waters?

-Yes, but it’s important to always supervise children closely, even in shallow water, and choose beaches that are renowned for being more kids friendly with shallow and calm water and with a lifeguard presence.
+Yes, but it’s important to always supervise children closely, even in shallow water, and to choose beaches that are renowned for being more kid-friendly, with shallow, calm water and a lifeguard presence.

 Cancun Beach Aerial View - Away from Cancun Beaches' Most Dangerous Hazard